-- 2.7.1 Before departure and commencement of operations, the Chief Scientist will provide a joint orientation meeting with the Captain, crew members, and scientific staff.
-This orientation will cover the objectives and methods for accomplishing the project goals. - 2.7.2.
-Workday length and hours will be determined by the Chief Scientist in consultation with the Captain.
-The length of working days will range from 10 to12 hours.
-Work schedule decisions will be based on the type of activity expected (in-port preparations, transit, sampling, etc.), prevailing weather conditions, and the provisions of the cruise plan.
-The Chief Scientist has the final authority except in matters relating to safety of the vessel and crew.
-The work day of the vessel crew will likely exceed that of the scientific crew, since they will be required to be awake and conduct a wheel/anchor watch (as required by the United States Coast Guard (USCG) Navigational Rules of the Road) at night while the vessel runs to the next station, drifts, lies at anchor, or runs to the first sampling station early in the morning.
-Failure to maintain a wheel/anchor watch (as required by the United States Coast Guard [USCG] Navigational Rules of the Road) at night while the vessel runs to the next station, drifts, lies at anchor, or runs to the first sampling station early in the morning.
+2.7.1.
+Before departure and commencement of operations, the Chief Scientist will provide a joint orientation meeting with the Captain, crew members, and scientific staff.
+This orientation will cover the objectives and methods for accomplishing the project goals.

+- 2.7.2.
+The vessel must maintain a wheel watch at all times.
 Failure to maintain a wheel/anchor watch (as required by the United States Coast Guard [USCG] Navigational Rules of the Road) will result in a breach of contract and termination of charter work. - 2.7.3.
 The Chief Scientist and Captain will work together to resolve all problems, which may occur regarding the project.
 In the event the Chief Scientist and Captain are unable to resolve a problem which has the potential for invalidating the project or threatens the safety or welfare of the scientific crew, the Chief Scientist will direct the vessel to return to port where an acceptable solution will be arranged between the PSMFC and the Contractor or the research cruise will be terminated.
 In such situations, the vessel will go off charter if required to return to port and will remain off charter until the problem has been resolved and the vessel has returned to the project area.
 Note: Grounds for such actions include specifically the requirement that scientific crew not be harassed, assaulted, opposed, impeded, intimidated, threatened, interfered with, or subject to unwelcome advances. - 2.7.4.
 The contractor shall provide three nutritionally balanced meals each sampling day.
 Meal times will be coordinated between the Captain and the Chief Scientist to accommodate both the need to complete sampling and the time required by the cook to prepare meals.
 The vessel will provide meals for the scientific crew during all sampling days.